dickdavis/vbot/README.md

   'chan' => '#ruby',                # the channel to join }
 ```
-Instantiate a new `VerbotenController` object, passing the configuration hash as its an argument
+Instantiate a new `VbotController` object, passing the configuration hash as its an argument
 ```
-vbot = VerbotenController.new config
+vbot = VbotController.new config
 ```
 Trap interrupt signal (CTRL-c) to close the connection to the IRC server
 ```